elenalangridge/nil-research-project/REPLICATION.md

 **Output:** `data/clean/cleaned_nil.csv` (~2,347 transaction-level rows)

 **What it does:**
-- Standardizes column names across universities
+- Standardises column names across universities
 - Parses deal amounts and dates
 - Classifies deals as social media or traditional using keyword matching
 - Handles missing/invalid data